kergoth/OE-Signatures/README.rst

     directly accessing the specific conditional variables they want (i.e.
     RDEPENDS_<pkg>).

+  - Implement one or more checking / auditing mechanisms to determine if the Signature really does capture everything a task needs.
+    - In TaskStarted (assuming the event is fired with the post-createCopy datastore for the task, and assuming its run within the task's process), we can monkeypatch bb.data.getVar() and bb.data.expand() to gather up a list of the variables the task really does use during its execution, and compare that to what the Signature captured.
+    - An alternative approach would be to filter the datastore in TaskStarted, removing everything the signature didn't capture, and seeing what blows up.
+The problem with this method is that it could not blow up, instead just producing different output, so ideally to implement this we'd also need to add capturing of task output for comparison.

   - Cache blacklist transformations
   - Do extensive profiling to improve performance